 \subsection{Physical priors based MPC for box rotation}

-We will now describe the action evaluation and selection mechanisms after the exploratory phase is over and an estimate of the mass distribution $\hat{\Pi}$ has become available.
-At each time step $t$, we sample actions $\{a_1^t, ..., a_l^t\}$ according to a simple random shooting\footnote{The random shooting process used here is simple: each dimension of the action space is discretized, and at each time step, $N_a$ actions are selected among all the possible vectors formed by this discretizaton.
+We now describe the action evaluation and selection mechanisms after the exploratory phase is over and an estimate of the mass distribution $\hat{\Pi}$ has become available.
+At each time step $t$, we sample actions $\{a_1^t, ..., a_l^t\}$ via simple random shooting\footnote{Each dimension of the action space is discretized, and at each time step, $N_a$ actions are selected among all the possible vectors formed by this discretizaton.
 In this work, discretization resulted in $95$ actions, and we set $N_a=50$.}.
-The total force $F$ applied to the center of mass as a result of an action $a_j^t$ is decomposed into four components $F_1, F_2, F_3, F_4$, such that $F_1, F_3$ correspond to forces applied to $S_1$ and $F_2,F_4$ are applied to $S_2$.
+The total force $F$ applied to the center of mass as a result of an action $a_j^t$ is decomposed into four components $\{F_i\}_{i=1}^4$, such that $F_1, F_3$ correspond to forces applied to $S_1$ and $F_2,F_4$ are applied to $S_2$.
 Furthermore, $F_1, F_2$ are aligned with the $x$ axis of the referential attached to the conveyor belts and $F_3,F_4$ are aligned with its $y$ axis.
-An example of such a decomposition is given in figure \ref{fig_dynamics}(a).
+An example of such a decomposition is given in figure \ref{fig_dynamics_and_example_distrib_pred}(a).
 In this section, we assume that the mapping $a_j^t\mapsto \{F_1, F_2, F_3, F_4\}$ between each action and the decomposition of the resulting force is known.
 The manner in which this mapping is constructed will be discussed in \S\ref{subsec_ctrl_map}.

 To determine the $R_i^j$ associated to an action $a_j^t$, we predict the next state (timestamp $t+\delta t$) that results from applying $a_j^t$ to the system.
 This can be done in the following way.
-Let us consider the equations of motion\cite{meriam2020engineering}: we know that for a given mass element \textemdash or voxel \textemdash from the box,
+Let us consider the equations of motion \citep{meriam2020engineering}: we know that for a given mass element \textemdash or voxel \textemdash from the box,

 Denoting $F$ the total force that results from action $a_j^t$ on the center of mass, We can write

 where $\tensor[_0]{\ddot{r}}{_c}(t)$ is the acceleration of the center of mass without the application of $a_j^t$.
 Note that the observations produced by the computer vision pipeline include the pose $r_{geom}$ of the geometric center of the box, and that an estimation of its position relative to $r_c$ is available from $\hat{\Pi}$.
 Therefore, $\tensor[_0]{\ddot{r}}{_c}(t)$ can be approximated in a straight-forward manner from a sliding window of observations.
 The term $\tensor[_F]{\ddot{r}}{_c}$ is the acceleration that results from applying $a_j^t$ and thus $F$ to the system, and it can easily be recovered from the relation $M\ddot{r}_c=F$.
 The term $\beta$ is a correction term that will be computed later based on estimated frictions.